NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 This page walks you through installing OpenStudio, the basics of the applications, and the basic workflow.

 ## Installation Instructions
-OpenStudio is supported on Windows 7 – Windows 10, OS X 10.9 – 10.10, and 64-bit Ubuntu 14.04.
+OpenStudio is supported on 64-bit versions of Windows 7 – Windows 10, OS X 10.9 – 10.10, and Ubuntu 14.04 and 16.04.
-OpenStudio 1.10.0 supports EnergyPlus Release 8.4.0, which is bundled with the OpenStudio installer.
-It is no longer necessary to download and install EnergyPlus separately.
-However, an installer is available at [https://github.com/NREL/EnergyPlus/releases/tag/v8.4.0.](https://github.com/NREL/EnergyPlus/releases/tag/v8.4.0) Other builds of EnergyPlus 8.4 are not supported by OpenStudio 1.10.0.
+OpenStudio supports the latest EnergyPlus release which is bundled with the OpenStudio installer.
+The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio.
-OpenStudio 1.10.0 supports Radiance 5.0.a.5, which is bundled with the OpenStudio installer.
-It is no longer necessary to download and install Radiance separately.
-However, an installer is available at [https://github.com/NREL/Radiance/releases/tag/5.0.a.5.](https://github.com/NREL/Radiance/releases/tag/5.0.a.5) Other builds of Radiance are not supported by OpenStudio 1.10.0.
 ###Installation Steps
 __Download and install SketchUp__

-1. The OpenStudio SketchUp Plug-in requires SketchUp 2016 (not available for Linux).
-The OpenStudio SketchUp Plug-in does not support older versions of SketchUp.
-SketchUp 2016 is available in 32 and 64-bit versions; the 32-bit version of OpenStudio on Windows will only work with the 32-bit version of SketchUp 2016, and the 64-bit version of OpenStudio will only work with the 64-bit version of [SketchUp 2016](http://www.sketchup.com/).
+1. The OpenStudio SketchUp Plug-in requires [SketchUp](https://www.sketchup.com/download/all) (not available for Linux).
+Check the [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) for the particular version of SketchUp required.

 __Download and install OpenStudio__

 1. Login to the [OpenStudio website](https://www.openstudio.net/downloads).
 Create an account if you don't have one.
 EnergyPlus and OpenStudio now share a password.
 2. Click "Downloads" at the top of the page.
 3. Choose the installer that matches your operating system.
-The OpenStudio package contains the following tools:
+The OpenStudio package contains the following components:
+    - OpenStudio Application
+    - EnergyPlus
     - SketchUp Plug-in
-    - OpenStudio Application
+    - DView
     - Parametric Analysis Tool(PAT)
+    - Ruby API
+    - C# API
+    - Command Line Interface
-    - ResultsViewer
+    - Radiance

 __Optional - Setup a Building Component Library (BCL) Account__
 BCL content can now be accessed from within the OpenStudio SketchUp Plug-in and from the standalone OpenStudio application.
 To take advantage of this integration, you will need to follow the steps outlined here to request a BCL key.